What Should I Know About Car Insurance in Case of an Accident in Texas?

 • The accident happened in a construction zone or a protected area such as a school or pedestrian crossing

-• There are concerns when it comes to your liability limits, your insurance status, or if you do not have an insurance cover
+• There are concerns when it comes to your liability limits, your insurance status, or if you do not have insurance coverage

 • If you have sustained serious injuries as a result of another driver’s negligence, an attorney will help build your case and ensure a fair settlement.